angular/angular/adev/src/content/ecosystem/service-workers/communications.md

 ### Checking for updates

 It's possible to ask the service worker to check if any updates have been deployed to the server.
-The service worker checks for updates during initialization and on each navigation request &mdash;that is, when the user navigates from a different address to your application.
+The service worker checks for updates during initialization and on each navigation request —that is, when the user navigates from a different address to your application.
 However, you might choose to manually check for updates if you have a site that changes frequently or want updates to happen on a schedule.

 Do this with the `checkForUpdate()` method: